Pranto-Bapary/60days-of-coding-challenge/README.md

 - 🛒 **E-Commerce Cart (React)**
 - 📰 **Blog App**

 Each project will be available in this repo with live demo links!
-Besides I'm doing small projects in each day, those will be available in individual day's repo.
+Besides, I’m doing small projects every day — those will be available in the respective day’s folder.

 ---